Children’s books by Australian authors to inspire a love for reading

 Who Sank the Boat?
 (Pamela Allen)

 The story revolves around five friends, a cow, a donkey, a sheep, a pig and a tiny mouse, who decided to take a boat out on the bay.
 They all carefully try to board the boat, but ultimately it sinks.
-This read-aloud book will encourage participation among children when you ask them, ‘Who Sank the Boat?’ every time a new animal gets on board.
+This read-aloud book will encourage participation among children when you ask them, “Who sank the boat?” every time a new animal gets on board.
 This story will engage children and help them exercise their critical thinking skills and reasoning.

 The Rainbow Serpent (Dick Roughsey)

-A timeless classic and a famous aboriginal creation story, the Rainbow Serpent is a tale of a serpent who travelled below the ground and created mountains and gorges along his journey.
+A timeless classic and a famous aboriginal creation story, The Rainbow Serpent is a tale of a serpent who travelled below the ground and created mountains and gorges along his journey.
 It is a myth that will introduce children to the creation of the world, the seasons and the aboriginal people’s relationships with the land and human communities.

 Edward the Emu (Sheena Knowles)